zacharysiegel/Bacter/3.2.0/notes.md

 # BACTER

 ## Movement:
-	Target is centered in the screen
+	Crosshair is centered in the screen
-	Org spawns on target (in center screen)
+	Org spawns on the crosshair (in center screen)
+	Org is attracted to the crosshair:
 	Rate of growth increases as cells approach target (Rate of growth decreases further from target)
 	Rate of death decreases as cells approach target